hyrathon/PoCs/README.md

 # PoCs
-Some PoCs of bugs I find
+Some PoCs of bugs I found